Kaz545/Kaz545.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: What is meant for you will come to you - Mola Ali (a.s).
+subtitle: What is meant for you will come to you - Imam Ali (a.s).

 profile:
   align: right